dahl-jar/betterreads/docs/how-to/backup-postgres.md

 # How to back up and restore Postgres

-Postgres is the only stateful thing in the cluster.
-Lose it and every user account, review, and collection is gone.
+Postgres holds all persistent state: user accounts, reviews, collections.
 A daily CronJob dumps the database, encrypts it, and uploads to Cloudflare R2.
 This runbook covers operating it.

 ## What ends up in the bucket